 If you click "No Thanks" you will not be automatically teleported before the event starts, so be sure to manually join at least 15 seconds before the official start time!

 Finally, you'll be brought in from the course to the starting area where you can chat with your fellow riders or warm up in place on a virtual trainer.
 Once the countdown hits 0:00, you're off to enjoy the ride!
 Your ride leader will give you further instructions from there.

-Joining an Event via the Zwift Mobile App
+Joining an Event via the Zwift Companion app

-NOTE: if you're already riding in game, you cannot join an event from the mobile app - you need to save and exit/discard your ride, then register for the event.
+NOTE: if you're already riding in game, you cannot join an event from the Companion app - you need to save and exit/discard your ride, then register for the event.

-Once you log in to the mobile app, tap the menu button in the top-left corner of the screen.
+Once you log in to the Companion app, tap the menu button in the top-left corner of the screen.

 Tap the Events button to bring up the Events listing.
 You'll see a listing of upcoming events.
 Find the event you want to RSVP for and tap the header.